IrishFagan/AlgorithmVisualizer/README.md

 ### Adding Obstacles

 A left click on any of the squares will produce a border that the path cannot traverse.
-This is where the algorithm will have to re-calculate a path around.
+This is where the algorithm will have to calculate a new path around the obstacle.

 ![Example 3](https://github.com/IrishFagan/AlgorithmVisualizer/blob/master/images/Screenshot_6.png)